Packaging and Sustainability

 - Through the nationwide equipping of sorting systems with magnetic separators, tinplate is sorted out as an independent fraction with a high sorting accuracy.

-- In 2010, tinplate in Germany generated a recycling rate (from private final consumption) of 96.9 percent (source: GVM).
+- In 2020, tinplate in Germany generated a recycling rate (from private final consumption) of 91.9 % (source: UBA).

 Development / Background / Outlook

 - The focus of the innovation activities for packaging is the continuous further development to lower material thicknesses.
-A food can with a diameter of 73 millimeters is now 45 per cent lighter than in 1974.
+A food can with a diameter of 73 millimeters is now 45 % lighter than in 1974.